NikoRestifo/robo-advisor-project/README.md

 # Robo Advisor Program

-A Python application that allows the user to pick stocks and returns information about them and then determines whether the user should buy or sell the stocks.
+A Python application that allows the user to pick stocks, returns information about them, and then determines whether the user should buy or sell the stocks.

 ## Prerequisites